 What is the difference between a JPG and a PDF, and which should I use?

-JPG is a compressed image format best for photos and social media.
-However, PDF is a "container" format that preserves fonts, layouts, and vector graphics perfectly.
-If you are sending a resume, a contract, or a document for printing, you should always convert your images to PDF using our JPG to PDF tool to ensure the quality remains high and the layout doesn't shift.
+The JPG (or JPEG) is a raster-based compressed image format best for photos and social media.
+It is designed to display millions of colors in a small file size by using "Lossy" compression, which discards data that the human eye is less likely to notice.
+However, the PDF (Portable Document Format) is a sophisticated "container" format that preserves fonts, layouts, and vector graphics perfectly.
+While a JPG is essentially a flat grid of pixels, a PDF can hold multiple layers of information, including searchable text, interactive links, and mathematical vector instructions that do not degrade when zoomed.
+If you are sending a resume, a formal contract, or a document for professional printing, you should always convert your images to PDF using our JPG to PDF tool to ensure the quality remains high and the layout doesn't shift across different operating systems.

 ← Back to all FAQs